ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_63_Unique_Paths_II.md

 ## [Problem statement](https://leetcode.com/problems/unique-paths-ii/)

-You are given an `m x n` integer array `grid`.
-There is a robot initially located at the top-left corner (i.e., `grid[0][0]`).
-The robot tries to move to the bottom-right corner (i.e., `grid[m-1][n-1]`).
-The robot can only move either down or right at any point in time.
+You're given an `m x n` grid represented as an integer array called `grid`.
+In this grid, there is a robot initially located at the top-left corner (i.e., `grid[0][0]`).
+The robot's goal is to move to the bottom-right corner (i.e., `grid[m-1][n-1]`).
+The robot is allowed to move only downwards or to the right at any given point.

-An obstacle and space are marked as `1` or `0` respectively in `grid`.
-A path that the robot takes cannot include any square that is an obstacle.
+The grid contains obstacles and empty spaces, which are marked as `1` or `0` respectively.
+The robot cannot pass through squares marked as obstacles.

-Return the number of possible unique paths that the robot can take to reach the bottom-right corner.
+Your task is to determine the number of unique paths the robot can take to reach the bottom-right corner while avoiding obstacles.

-The test cases are generated so that the answer will be less than or equal to `2 * 10^9`.
+It's important to note that the test cases are designed in such a way that the answer will always be less than or equal to `2 * 10^9`.

 ### Example 1
 ![The obstacle grid of Example 1](05_DP_63_robot1.jpg)